This submission was included in the book publication, Not Going Home, released Jan ’20 by Tall Pine Publishing.

 Our bodies, alongside the groans of all creation, are longing for healing in wholeness.
 The more we understand the language of our bodies and the movements she is making, the better we can partner with her and with all creation in the restoration that God is enacting.

-May we know how fully we are loved, despite our mistakes, despite our humanity, or even, dare I suggest, BECAUSE of our humanity.
+Oh, that we would know how fully we are loved not despite our humanity but BECAUSE of it.
 May our practice of embodiment enable us to join our voices with our Creator that we are “VERY.
 GOOD.”